SrividyaGanapathi/MBTI-Personality-Prediction/README.md

 * Model for predicting the MBTI type from selected statements
 * Improve accuracy of the predictive model by several user inputs.

-## Sprint Plan
+## Sprint Planning
-For the next 3 sprints (Each sprint of 2 weeks) the epics are:
+For the next 4 sprints (Each sprint of 2 weeks) the Initiatives are:

+### Initiative 1 : Models to extract writing styles and patterns associated with each MBTI type.

 #### Epic-1
+* Exploratory Data Analysis and preprocessing.
-* EDA of the Data
+   - Story 1: EDA of the Data
-* Text classification model building and tuning
-* Apply different embeddings to the data (Count vectorizer, wordtovec, GloVe etc.)
+   - Story 2: Apply different embeddings to the data (Count vectorizer, word2vec, GloVe etc.)

 #### Epic-2
+* Comparison of models
+   - Story 1: Build models like regression, random forest, LSTM, KNN etc. under cross validation to identify the best model.

+### Initiative 2 : Develop the front and back ends of the model

+#### Epic-1
+* Build the front end Flask app
+   - Story 1: Create the first page layout
+   - Story 2: Design the user input layer
+   - Story 3: Set connections to the backend servers

+#### Epic-2
+* Set up the cloud server for the data using AWS RDS and S3

+#### Epic-3
+* Performing sanity check using test cases

+### Initiative 3 : Model to predict the MBTI type from selected statements
+#### Epic- Choose statements available to the user
+   - Story 1: Map sets of statements corresponding to each personality type.
+   - Story 2: Design the user input layer
+   - Story 3: Set connections to the backend servers

+#### Epic-2
+* Set up the cloud server for the data using AWS RDS and S3
+#### Epic-3
 * Choose words (from the dataset and outside) to be displayed to the user for selection.
 * Build a model for identifying the personality type based on the chosen words.